jewel/clearskies/protocol/core.md

 "get" requests in order to receive pipelined responses.
 Pipelining will cause a large speedup when small files are involved and latency is high.

+If the client wants to receive multiple files at once,

 Software may choose to respond to multiple "get" requests out of order.